-- Founders Card.
+Founders Card.
+This is NOT a credit card.
 This has been the number one most significant way I have been able to save on travel for the past several years.
 It is a selective program that requires application, but if you can get approved the value is endless.
 (Entrepreneurs and executives have the highest rate of acceptance).
-With this membership, I have annually been promoted to Total Rewards Diamond tier level, Hilton Honors Gold, and more.
-This year I was able to redeem for Marriott Rewards Gold.
-You can also get instant tier level upgrades on car rentals and airlines as well as discounts on many other travel and lifestyle products and services.
-There are also hotels that you can book directly from the Founders Card website for deep discounts.
-To give you an idea on how much I save with this card: I’ll give Total Rewards Diamond, at Caesar’s Entertainment casinos, as the first example.
+With this membership, I have annually been promoted to Total Rewards Diamond tier level, Hilton Honors Gold, and much more.
+You can also get instant tier level upgrades on car rentals and airlines, as well as discounts on many other travel and lifestyle products and services.
+To give you an idea on how much I save with this card, I’ll use Total Rewards Diamond as the first example.
 It takes 15,000 tier points to earn Diamond the “hard” way.
 How much casino play is that?
 One point for every $5 on slots and every $10 on video poker.
 Tables are variable, but it’s not any easier.
-I think the math is pretty clear here.
+The math is pretty clear here.
 The Total Rewards benefit alone pays for Founders Card several times over.

-- Costco Travel.
+Costco Travel.
 Like AAA, use of this site requires membership.
 I consider the travel discounts, along with other benefits of the card (discounts on gas, groceries, and more), worth it.
-Car rental rates and theme park packages are especially advantageous on this site.
+Car rental rates and theme park packages are especially good on this site.
 Perks are often offered with cruise bookings, like on-board credits.

 Other groups that are often eligible for discounts include AARP members, members of the military (active and retired), students, and senior citizens.
 Always bring your ID cards (college ID, military ID, etc.) when you travel!
 These discounts are often available at attractions and are sometimes available on hotel rooms and transportation.
 For example, I typically save huge at museums with my student ID, such as a full year membership at the Virginia Museum of Fine Arts for $10!

 If you have children…